Connect with others who understand.

 Pediatric Neurologist

-A neurologist specializes in neurological disorders of the brain, and an epileptologist is a neurologist that specifically deals with epilepsy in children.
-Both of these doctors will be important members of your team that will diagnose what type of seizures your child has.
-They will also know some interventions to control your child’s epilepsy going forward and how to measure if the treatment plan is working, and they can make adjustments as needed.
-Although there is not one specific test to diagnose epilepsy, they will typically make a treatment plan based on the results of blood tests, electroencephalogram (also called an EEG) abnormalities, family history, and a full health assessment.
-An EEG is a test that involves placing electrodes onto the scalp to measure brain wave electrical activity and diagnose seizures.
+A neurologist specializes in neurological disorders of the brain, and an epileptologist is a neurologist who specializes in treating epilepsy.
+Both of these doctors will be important members of your team that will diagnose your child’s type of seizures.
+They’ll also know about interventions to control your child’s epilepsy going forward and how to measure if the treatment plan is working, and they can make adjustments as needed.

 Pediatric Neurosurgeon

-If a child experiences severe epilepsy that does not respond to multiple antiseizure medications, surgery may be a part of epilepsy treatment.
+If a child experiences severe epilepsy that doesn’t respond to multiple antiseizure medications, surgery may be a part of epilepsy treatment.
 Surgery can involve either removing the area of the brain causing seizures or implanting a small device that helps regulate electrical activity in the brain.
 If your child is a candidate for epilepsy surgery, a neurosurgeon will lead this intervention.

 Pediatric Nurse and Nurse Practitioner